Flekay/The-Farmer-Was-Replaced/README.md

 - `farmPumpkin(farmAmount)`: Use this script to farm a specified amount of pumpkins on your farm.
 It can help you automate the process of farming pumpkins in the game.

-- `farmPumpkinFast(farmAmount)`: This script allows you to farm a specified amount of pumpkins on your farm quickly.
-You can use it to automate the process of farming pumpkins in the game.

 - `farmMaze(farmAmount)`: This script enables you to farm a specified amount of maze on your farm.
 You can use it to automate the process of farming maze in the game.

+- `farmBones(count)`: This script allows you to farm a specified amount of bones on your farm.
+You can use it to automate the process of farming bones in the game.

 ## speedrun stats
 Based on the ingame Stats page, where the stats over the last 60 seconds are displayed.
 The values are rounded to the nearest 100.
 Max upgrades are assumed.

-- `Bones`: 16.6k
+- `Bones`: 19.6k
 - `Power`: 60.8k # with Fertilizer
 - `Power`: 29.2k # without Fertilizer